HMS Akbar (1861)

-HMS Wellington was a 74-gun third rate ship of the line of the Royal Navy, launched on 21 September 1816 at Deptford Dockyard.
+HMS Akbar was a 74-gun third rate ship of the line of the Royal Navy that was built in the mid-1810s.
+Originally named Hero, the ship was renamed Wellington shortly after launching in 1816.

-The ship had originally been named HMS Hero, but was renamed Wellington on 4 December 1816.
-She became a training ship in 1862, and Wellington was eventually sold out of the Navy in 1908.
+She became a training ship in 1862 and was renamed Akbar; she was eventually sold out of the Navy in 1908 and broken up.

+Service history

+Hero was launched on 21 September 1816 at Deptford Dockyard.
+The ship was renamed Wellington on 4 December 1816.

-In 1826, HMS Wellington introduced mosquitos to the Hawaiian islands.
+In 1826, HMS Wellington introduced mosquitos to the Hawaiian Islands.
 These mosquitoes were introduced to a stream on Maui when sailors seeking fresh water rinsed out their water barrels in the stream.
 Prior to this, no mosquitoes lived in Hawaii.